Dealer

 So why not opt for black when furnishing a kitchen?
 But even people who love the dark colour often fear that it will make the room too cramped, oppressive and gloomy.
 But that doesn't have to be the case - it all depends on how a black kitchen is designed.
 Find out more about the dark kitchen colour trend and get ideas on how to implement it.

-• BORA Partner: Joinery Singer, Grüner GmbH
+• BORA partner: Schreinerei Singer, Grüner GmbH

 Room concept and lighting are crucial

-Marco Singer from the Singer joinery in Speyer mentions a key aspect of the successful realisation.
+Marco Singer from the Singer joinery in Speyer mentions a key aspect for the successful realisation.
 Based on his experience of building really eye-catching kitchens in black, he concludes: "If the room itself and the room concept are good", black kitchens look fantastic and don't look oppressive.

-"Black kitchen": Playing with light and proportions
+"Black kitchen": playing with light and proportions

 Thanks to the relatively narrow row of wall units positioned directly under the ceiling, a generous niche is created above the worktop.
 It is divided by a filigree shelf and adorned by two continuous LED strips.
 The warm play of light on the dark surface creates a cosy atmosphere.
 A quiet and efficient BORA Basic cooktop extractor system blends in unobtrusively.